 Individuals with autism also demonstrate a narrow, repetitive range of thoughts and activities

 People with autism are also likely to have a range of other problems such as anxiety or epilepsy.

-There is no cure for CDD but there are some treatments and therapies (interventions) which can help solve some of the problems faced by people with CDD and their families.
+There is no cure for autism but there are some treatments and therapies (Interventions) which can help solve some of the problems faced by people with autism and their families.